Man gunned down while in van with 2 teen daughters may have been case of mistaken identity: Sources - NewsBreak

 Man gunned down while in van with 2 teen daughters may have been case of mistaken identity: Sources

 Philadelphia police provide update on shooting that left father dead in Queen Village on Nov.
 1, 2021.It's still unclear what led up to the shooting; police believe Lightly may have been either picking up or dropping off his children around the time of the shooting.
 Small says one of the spent shell casings was found on top of the minivan, which is an indication that the shooter was standing at very close range.
-"Fortunately, we did find some cameras in the area.
-So, hopefully those cameras recorded something that can help up," Small said.
 The gunman was able to get away.
 Anyone with any information is asked to call police at 215-686-TIPS.